openebs-archive/openebs-docs/docs/jivaguide.md

 ### Provision jiva volumes

 Once the storage class is created, provision the volumes using the standard PVC interface.
-In the example below the `StorageClass` openebs-jiva-gpd-3repl is specified in teh `PersistentVolumeClaim` specification
+In the example below the `StorageClass` openebs-jiva-gpd-3repl is specified in the `PersistentVolumeClaim` specification